EuroQUIP, 23 May 2019

 24 Friends met at Westminster Meeting House on Thursday 23 May for the annual gathering of European QUIP.
 The day consisted of a mix of presentations and workshops together with the usual sharing of recently published books and projects underway.
 The day began with a discussion on what constitutes a ‘Quaker’ book, which ranged widely but came to no very fixed conclusions.
 A part of this time was given over to a vigorous discussion of whether a hagiographical approach to Quaker biography was, or was not, a good thing.

 After lunch there were workshops on the experience of producing a first book from three novice UK authors and on writing for a Quaker periodical by the editors of The Friend and The Friends Quarterly.
-The day was rounded off by an intriguing presentation by Harvey Gilman on the subject of ‘Words’, which is also available as a podcast.
+The day was rounded off by an intriguing presentation by Harvey Gilman on the subject of ‘Words’.